OlayeniOladipo/CS279r-Tier1-Programming-Assignment-HW6/README.md

 **Reflection:** What are the significant software concepts that this combination of technologies has that each previous set of technologies did not?
 Or that they handle significantly differently?

+Meteor is open source framework for JS development on Web, Mobile, and Desktop.
+MongoDB is built in with Meteor, so it can be used.
+NodeJS and Meteor are both full-stake frameworks using JavaScript.
+Meteor simply has HMTL/CSS + NodeJS container for the server + JS for the client brower.

+flutter - observablehq - firebase -

 **Important files to view:**
 - client/main.css | client/main.html | client/main.js